RidwanAz/Darey.io_Devops_Project/Git_project/Git.md

 Note that "Password for 'https://RidwanAz@github.com': <PAT>" PAT should be replaced with our personal access token

-### Clonning a remote repository from your local environment
-The format for clonning to a repository locally
+- Clonning a remote repository from your local environment The syntax for clonning to a repository locally

     Git clone <repository url>